 Mayoral Scholarship (only available to New Orleans students)

-Check the Undergraduate Admission website for respective deadline and application information.
+Check the Undergraduate Admission website for respective deadline and application or form information.

 Below is a listing of Tulane merit scholarships NOT requiring a special application process.
 All admitted students will be automatically considered for any of these merit awards using your admission application materials: